 Earlier this year, Secretary James Mattis released a new National Defense Strategy (pdf) for the first time in 10 years.
 One of the major goals of the new strategy is to drastically reduce acquisition timelines and cut the time required to award a contract by half.
-The initiative was echoed by Director of Defense Pricing Shay Assad at this year’s Government Contract Pricing Summit: “what we are interested in is changing [the procurement process from] 400-500 days to 30.”
+The initiative was echoed by Director of Defense Pricing Shay Assad at this year’s Government Contract Pricing Summit: “what we are interested in is changing [the award process] from 400-500 days to 30.”

 The DoD Sole Source Streamlining Toolbox